-Enhancing the Experience of People in Urban Public Places through Context-Aware Mobile Content and Services
+Influencing the Experience of People in Urban Public Places through Mobile Mediated Interactions

 2009-2011